-The ReStore device is offered with a two-year warranty which is considered as assurance type warranty.
+The ReStore device is sold with a two-year warranty which is considered as assurance type warranty.

-The Distributed Products are offered with assurance type warranty ranging between one year to ten years depending on the specific product and part.
+The Distributed Products are sold with assurance type warranty ranging between one year to ten years depending on the specific product and part.